Treatment Clinical Trials for Bladder Cancer

 This randomized phase III trial studies how well pembrolizumab works in treating patients with bladder cancer that has spread from where it started to nearby tissue or lymph nodes.
 Monoclonal antibodies recognizing and blocking checkpoint molecules can enhance the patient’s immune response and therefore help fight cancer.
 Pembrolizumab is one of the monoclonal antibodies that block the PD-1 axis and can interfere with the ability of tumor cells to grow.

-Atezolizumab in Treating Patients with Recurrent BCG-Unresponsive Non-muscle Invasive Bladder Cancer
+Gemcitabine Hydrochloride and Cisplatin in Treating Patients with Invasive Bladder Urothelial Cancer

 Different Versions of BCG with or without Vaccine Therapy in Treating Patients with High Grade Bladder Cancer That Is Not Muscle Invasive

 This randomized phase III trial studies bacillus Calmette-Guerin (BCG) Tokyo-172 strain solution with or without a vaccination, BCG Tokyo-172 strain vaccine, to see how well it works compared with BCG solution in treating patients with bladder cancer that has not spread to muscle.
 BCG is a weakened form of the bacterium Mycobacterium bovis that does not cause disease.
 BCG is used in a solution to stimulate the immune system in the treatment of bladder cancer.
 Giving different versions of BCG with vaccine therapy may prevent bladder cancer from returning.